Are you struggling to write good, Band 6-level textual analysis for your HSC prescribed texts?

-Step 1: Understand the Foundations of the Text
+Step 1: Understand the Text’s Foundations

 Step 2: Identify Significant Themes

-Step 3: Choose Examples and Techniques
+Step 4: Choose Examples and Techniques

-Step 4: Carry Out Your Analysis
+Step 5: Carry out Your Textual Analysis

-Textual Analysis Examples
+HSC Textual Analysis Examples

-Step 1: Understand the Foundations of the Text
+Step 1: Understand the Text’s Foundations

 #1: Make a Plot Summary

+As you read your English text, make chapter/scene summaries with only the super important parts and compile them all together once you finish the text.
 Edit this so that you end up with a short 1-2 page summary of the key events in the text.

-If you ever feel confused about what to include in the plot summary, try collaborating with a friend or check out plot summaries online!
 While it can be tempting to just copy paste online summaries, try to only use them as a reference and still make your own summary so that you understand it better.

 #2: Create Character Profiles